giannaiafrate/EC601_Project2/README.md

 2. Data with the MLB 2021 team Hashtag

 Guidance to the files in the folder:
-EC601_Project2_Iafrate.ppt: Powerpoint documentation of project goals, description, method, results, and conclusion MLB_SentimentResults.xlsx: The Excel sheet with the results and comparison is listed in mlb_search.py: Python file for pulling tweets mlb_predict.py: Python file for performing Google sentiment analysis
+EC601_Project2_Iafrate.pptx: Powerpoint documentation of project goals, description, method, results, and conclusion MLB_SentimentResults.xlsx: The Excel sheet with the results and comparison is listed in mlb_search.py: Python file for pulling tweets mlb_predict.py: Python file for performing Google sentiment analysis Project2_Phase2a.docx: User stories MLB_SentimentResults/: Folder containing all sentiment results for each team MLB_Tweets/: Folder containing all tweets per team TutorialFolder/: All python files used when running tutorials and understanding the tools